redhead1999/Claymorphism-List-Hover/README.md

-<b>Claymorphism is a fresh new concept.
-The name was coined by Michał Malewicz and the designers are excited to explore the possibilities of this approach to UI design.</b>
+<h1>Claymorphism is a fresh new concept.
+The name was coined by Michał Malewicz and the designers are excited to explore the possibilities of this approach to UI design.</h1>

 It features inflated fluffy 3D elements which look charming and introduce a much more vibrant look compared to the usual flat designs.